Waveplate-Based Transformation to Multiple Arbitrary Polarization States under a Common Rigid Rotation: Background and Theoretical Framework

 $c_{i1}$ and $c_{i2}$ denote components of $\vv{c}_i$ along $S_1$ and $S_2$ axes in Stokes space, respectively.
 Note that $\atantwo$() function is used to account for the quadrant of SoP \cite{press_numerical_2007}.

-\item Rotation of QWP$_2$ to $\theta_2$ makes $\vv{c}^\prime$ change into $-\hat{\vv{s}}_3$ corresponding to left circular polarization.
-Physically, this means orienting the axis of QWP$_2$ at an angle of -45 degrees with respect to the polarization direction of $\vv{c}^\prime$.
+\item Rotation of the second QWP (QWP2) to $\theta_2$ makes $\vv{c}^\prime$ change into $-\hat{\vv{s}}_3$ corresponding to left circular polarization.
+Physically, this means orienting the axis of QWP2 at an angle of -45$^\circ$ with respect to the polarization direction of $\vv{c}^\prime$.

 \item Since $\vv{a}_i$ has been converted to the linear SoP $\vv{a}^{\prime\prime}$ as described in steps 2 and 3, rotate the HWP to $\theta_3$ to transform it into the SoP $\hat{\vv{s}}_1$, which represents horizontal polarization.